officialrobert/rewipe-js/README.md

 });
 ```

-# Say goodbye to guessing which user experienced the app crash
+# Identify which user experienced the app crash

 You can store either the user `id` or `email` so you can easily search from the dashboard which user experienced the crash.